PonyCui/PPJSONSerialization/README.md

 MIT License, Please feel free to use it.

 ## Thanks
-* Thanks for @onevcat suggest use Failable init
+* Thanks for @onevcat suggest use Failable init.
+* Thanks for @neil-wu using and reported issues.